Skip to content ↓

 Key Stage Three

-Year 7 and 8 Key Stage 3 classes are taught in mixed ability form groups, with a maximum of 30 students.
+Year 7 is taught in mixed ability form classes.
+Year 8 and Year 9 are taught in mixed ability form groups, with a maximum of 30 students.
 In Year 9 the cohort is taught in mixed ability groups of 30 students, but from a mixture of tutor groups.

 Across Key Stage 3, students study Language and Literature to underpin the skills needed at Key Stage 4: